 For our farm there are simple reasons why we have them.
 These breeds have been around for hundreds of years, their genetics go back thousands of years and both are suited to a free range life of pasturing, foraging and being fed outside.
 They sleep and farrow in simple shelters and on those hot sunny summer days, are free to make their own mud hole and bathe in it.
-Our heritage breeds are naturally raised the old fashioned way on pasture a barley-based diet.
+Our heritage breeds are naturally raised the old fashioned way on pasture and fed a barley-based diet.
 They are allowed to forage and root, fed organic apples and comfry in season, hay in winter as well as organic potatoes, squash and cooked peas.
-The mainstay of their diet is a granola type mix of barley, field peas, and organic alfalfa meal.
-We feed no corn or soya to our pigs as we are convinced that this is where pork production has gone wrong in producing unhealthy fats rather than healthy fats.
+The mainstay of their diet is a granola type mix of barley and field peas.
+We feed no wheat, no soy, no corn to our pigs as we are convinced that this is where pork production has gone wrong in producing unhealthy fats rather than healthy fats.
 This is especially true for healthy lard.

-What this all means for our customers is what we like to call stress free pork and guilt free bacon.
-When our heritage pigs are given a stress free life and access to the proper diet, they are able to produce healthy, nutritious meat, low in saturated fats and cholesterol.
+What this all means for our customers is what we like to call stress free pork.
+When our heritage pigs are given a stress free life and access to the proper diet, they are able to produce healthy, nutritious meat and fat, low in saturated fats and cholesterol.

-For entertaining pig stories and a chance to meet these wonderful creatures you need to visit our farm.
+For entertaining pig stories and a chance to meet these wonderful creatures you need to visit us at the markets or at our farm.